History of Prayagraj

-Prayag is an ancient holy city of India mentioned in the Vedic scriptures and texts.
-Some people believe Prayag was renamed Allahabad by the Mughal ruler Akbar around 1575 or even later, but others believe Prayag was never a city and Allahabad was created during Mughal rule.
-Akbar was grandson of the Mughal conqueror Babur.
+Prayagraj, also known as Ilahabad or Allahabad in an anglicized version in Roman script, and anciently Prayag, is a city situated on an inland peninsula, surrounded by the rivers Ganges and Yamuna on three sides, with only one side connected to the mainland Doab region, of which it is a part.

-Although initially named Ilahabad the name later became Allahabad in an anglicized version in Roman script.
-In 2018 the name of the city was changed to Prayagraj by the State government ruled by Yogi Adityanath.
-The city is situated on an inland peninsula, surrounded by the rivers Ganges and Yamuna on three sides, with only one side connected to the mainland Doab region, of which it is a part.
 This position is of importance in Hindu scriptures for it is situated at the confluence, known as Triveni Sangam, of the holy rivers.
-As per Rigveda the Sarasvati River (now dried up but believed to be flowing under ganga river) was part of the three river confluence in ancient times.
+As per Rigveda the Sarasvati River (now dried up but believed to be flowing under the river Ganges) was part of the three river confluence in ancient times.
 It is one of four sites of the Kumbh Mela, an important mass Hindu pilgrimage.

 History

 Archaeological Findings

-Excavations have revealed Iron Age of Northern Black Polished Ware in present-day Allahabad.
-Archaeological sites in India, such as Kosambi and Jhusi near Allahabad in present-day Uttar Pradesh show iron implements in the period 1800–1200 BC.
+Excavations have revealed Iron Age of Northern Black Polished Ware in present-day Prayagraj.
+Archaeological sites in India, such as Kosambi and Jhusi near Prayagraj in present-day Uttar Pradesh show iron implements in the period 1800–1200 BC.
 When this area in the North Western part of India was first settled, Prayag was part of the territory of the Kuru tribe, although most of Doab was not settled and consisted of dense forests at that time.